Produced by Film Australia. © National Film and Sound Archive of Australia.

 Master trainer Colin Hayes established a magnificent training complex at Lyndsay Park.
 It featured up-hill finishes to most gallops to achieve optimum fitness.
 These features are very well demonstrated.

-Set 9: Beach Training and Swimming (Possibly Glenelg Beach, Adelaide OR Botany, Sydney)
+Set 9: Beach Training and Swimming (Possibly Semaphore Beach, Adelaide OR Botany, Sydney)

 Racehorses are shown swimming and exercising in the surf attended by strappers in rowing boats and also led by hand.
 A specially designed swimming pool for horses is well demonstrated.